Membership FAQ/Policy

 Are there any rules that we should be aware of?

-The below refers to general rules in Non-covid times, however some rules still apply.
+The below refers to general rules:

 Parents must NOT enter the gymnastic area for any reason.
 (Unless attending Kindergym classes).

 Parents must NOT approach coaches while they are coaching.
-Any questions regarding athlete progress, class issues, etc, should be discussed with the program manager Michelle - preferably when she is available and not on the floor coaching.
+Any questions regarding athlete progress, class issues, etc, should be discussed with the program manager - Michelle - preferably when she is available and not on the floor coaching.

 Parents should not allow or encourage their children to enter the gymnastic area unless they have been called on by the coach.
 Children not attending class must be closely monitored and supervised at all times - they are not allowed to enter the gymnastic area.
-If new and not sure where to go, and you cannot see any non-coaching staff, please ask the front office staff for help.
+If new to Altitude and not sure where to go, and you cannot see any non-coaching staff, please ask the front office staff for assistance.

 What do they wear?